jans108/jans108/README.md

 - 🚀 I'm a young and enthusiastic programmer who is just beginning their journey in the world of coding.
 - 💡 Known for my openness and unconventional thinking in approaching programming challenges.
-- 🌱 Currently learning and growing in the exciting realms of C# and .NET.
+- 🌱 Currently learning and growing in the exciting realms of .NET, C#, ASP.NET

 ## My Values